Radha Krishna: Temples

-There are number of traditions that spread the worship of Radha Krishna across world, be it associated with migration or preaching activities of sadhus.
+There are many Vaishnavism traditions that spread the worship of Radha Krishna across the world.
 There are around 850 Iskcon temples spread across the world which promotes the worship of Radha Krishna.
-Similarly, Swaminarayan Sampradaya has also established many temples outside India in which Radha Krishna Dev are worshipped.
-Radha Madhav Dham in Austin, Texas built by Jagadguru Kripalu Parishat is one of the biggest Radha Krishna temple in Western hemisphere.
+Similarly, Swaminarayan Sampradaya has also established multiple temples outside India in which Radha Krishna Dev are worshipped.
+Radha Madhav Dham in Austin, Texas built by Jagadguru Kripalu Parishat is one of the biggest Radha Krishna temple in the Western hemisphere.
+In Malaysia, Shri Kunj Bihari temple is one of the historic temple of Radha-Krishna established in 1835.

-Popular songs and prayers
+Hymns

 The Shri Radhika Krishnastaka (also called the Radhashtak) is a hymn.
 It is said that the reciter can get to Krishna via Radha by chanting it.
 The other popular songs and prayers include — Yugalashtakam written by Jiva Goswami which glorifies the love and inseparability of the divine couple Radha Krishna and Jayadeva's much acclaimed work Gita Govinda which was written in the 12th century and is still the part of temple songs of Jagannath temple, Puri.
 Radhe Krishna — the maha-mantra of Nimbarka Sampradaya is as follows: